MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 # VBA DotNetLib COM Interlop
  COM Interlop wrappers of the .Net Framework 4.8.1

+  Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# for VBA 64 to enable various data types in VBA with early and late binding.

+ Then in VBA create predeclared class wrappers for the DotNetLib COM objects.

+ Classes initally focussing on are DateTime,TimeSpan,TimeZoneInfo and associated classes.

  **Dependencies:**

    DotNetLib.tlb https://github.com/MarkJohnstoneGitHub/DotNetLib/blob/main/bin/Release/DotNetLib.tlb

    mscorlib.tlb eg Windows\Microsoft.NET\Framework64\v4.0.30319\mscorlib.tlb

- Aim: To create .Net Framework 4.8.1 Com Interlop wrappers using C# for VBA 64 to enable various data types in VBA with early and late binding.

- Then in VBA create predeclared class wrappers for the DotLib COM objects.

- Classes initally focussing on are DateTime,TimeSpan,TimeZoneInfo and associated classes.

  **Usage:**

  1) Either building the project in Visual Studio which registers the DotNetLib.tlb or run RegAsm.exe in administrator to register the type library DotNetLib.tlb.
- 2) In VBA see Tools->References
+ 2) Eg In MS-Access, MS-Excel see Tools->References

  Add reference DotNetlib.tlb (Com Interlop wrappers of the .Net Framework 4.8.1)
  Add reference mscorlib.tlb

  **Issues:**